smootheFiets/OneClickBAG/README.md

 # OneClickBAG
 Quick JOSM presets for BAG imports that work with a single click.
 If you don't know what BAG imports are, this preset is probably not for you.
 Also: `bagChecks.validator.mapcss` providing validator checks useful for maintaining the BAG import in NL.

-#### Tagging preset (mostly obsolete)
+#### Tagging preset
-Geometry: delete key/value pairs source:date and start_date.
-Use on existing way before merging with newly imported way with updated geometry.

-Status: as geometry, delete building and construction, too.
+'Is er nog': to be used on buildings that are still visible in PDOK, although they've been deleted from the BAG.
+Replaces `ref:bag` with `ref:bag:old`, and sets `source=BAG;PDOK`, `source:date=2020` (to be updated once PDOK imagery from 2021+  becomes available).
+This preset opens a GUI window, but no user input is requested (nor useful, typically).
+This is due to a technical limitation of JOSM.

+'Mest': to be used on storage tanks (I mostly see them on farms, hence the name).
+The preset sets `building=storage_tank`, `man_made=storage_tank`.

+Status: deletes tags `building`, `construction`, `source:date` and `start_date`.
 Use on existing way before merging with newly imported way with updated status (typically: building=construction --> building=*)

-Mest: to be used on storage tanks that are still present in PDOK imagery but deleted from the BAG.
-This appears to happen frequently, at least in the area I'm familiar with.
-Manually change ref:BAG to ref:BAG:old (or is there a way to make the preset make that change?
-I couldn't find one), then apply this preset.
-It will set `building=storage_tank`, `man_made=storage_tank`, `source="BAG;PDOK"`, `source:date=2020` (to be updated once PDOK imagery from 2021+ becomes available).

 #### Validator
 Throws warnings at a couple BAG problems I've encountered in the wild: